samarthum/klarna_assignment/README.md

 - The analysis and model building is contained in the notebooks/ folder.
 The EDA notebook has a very basic EDA process, and the Baseline notebook builds a simple model using Random Undersampling.
 - The code for the API as well as the model files are contained in the src/ folder.
+- The model predictions for the test set are contained in the results.csv file.

 ## Approach